vertexproject/synapse/docs/synapse/userguides/userguide_section9.rst

 Placing ``dom`` (and ``ns`` and ``reg``) first makes sense if, in your analysis, you are most interested in domains (in general) followed by sinkholed domains (in particular).
 In this case, the purpose is to track sinkhole operations (in general) and then to be able to distinguish among the different types of infrastructure associated with these operations; so ``sink.dom`` makes more sense to allow you to go from "more general" to "more specific".
 As a small tweak, because the term "sinkhole" is widely recognized within the security community, changing ``sink.dom`` to ``sink.hole`` may be a bit more intuitive.

 Additional information that may be interesting to note is the specific organization responsible for the sinkholed domains and associated infrastructure.
-In some cases it may be possible to identify the responsible organization (through domain registration records or reverse-IP lookups).
+In some cases it may be possible to identify the responsible organization (through domain registration records or reverse IP lookups).
 An additional optional element ``<org_name>`` could be placed at the end of the tag for cases where the organization is known (e.g., ``sink.hole.kaspersky`` for Kaspersky Lab).

 That gives you the following tag structure::